-- 1. So, when He comes, He's coming in His glory, that is, in His glorified body; His transfigured body; in a body full of light and splendor; a body shining as the sun in all the brilliance of God's glory.
+- So, when He comes, He's coming in His glory, that is, in His glorified body; His transfigured body; in a body full of light and splendor; a body shining as the sun in all the brilliance of God's glory.
 However, He is not coming in humiliation which He suffered as a man, but He is coming as the Son of Man, for He is the Ideal Perfect Man to judge the sons of men! - 2.
-When he comes, He's coming with His holy angels-an innumerable number of glorious beings accompanying Him, demonstrating the glory and honor of His person as God!
+When he comes, He's coming with His holy angels-man innumerable number of glorious being accompanying Him, demonstrating the glory and honor of His person as God!
 The holy angels will be the attendants and ministers of His justice. - 3.
-When he comes, He's coming to be enthroned.
-When He sits upon the throne of His glory, He sits in judgment.
-He will become the One before every knee shall bow (Phil.2:9-11)
+When he comes, He's coming to be enthroned: to sit upon the throne of His glory, He sits in judgment.
+He will become the One where they before Him and every knee shall bow (Phil.2:9-11)